What Is Clean Sleep & How Does It Impact Sleep Hygiene?

-For an easy meditation trick to do before bed, use mindful meditation.
-It works in a similar way to Yoga Nidra, focusing on how the body and mind feel at that precise moment.
+Mindful meditation works in a similar way to Yoga Nidra.
+It focuses on how the body and mind feel at the precise moment we are trying to fall asleep.
 The important thing is not to dwell on thoughts.
 If a problem or worry comes into your head, acknowledge it and let it go.
 Breathe deeply and focus on your body, allowing yourself to become fully relaxed.

-This is a good rule to stick to if you want to improve your sleep.
+This is a good rule to stick to if you want to improve your sleep hygiene.
 Detox expert, Dr. Alejandro Junger advises you should keep a 12-hour fasting window at night.
-So, if you usually wake up at 7.30am, don’t eat after 7.30pm the night before.
+So, if you usually wake up at 7.30 am, don’t eat after 7.30 pm the night before.
 He says, ‘This is because your body won’t slip into deep detox mode until about eight hours after your last meal and then it needs about four more hours of undisturbed sleep to do its job properly.’

 A study by the American Journal of Gastroenterology also found a significant link between late-night eating and acid reflux symptoms.
 So, it could not only harm your sleep but also make you ill in the long run.